Larger cities, more commuters, more crime? The role of inter-city commuting in the scaling of urban crime: Introduction

 The relationship between crime and population is a long-standing empirical observation, with criminology theories---structural, social control, and subcultural---linking variations in population size to shifts in social dynamics that influence crime\cite{Chamlin2004,Rotolo2006,oliveira2021more}.
 Specifically, structural theories suggest that more people mean more interactions and, with them, more opportunities for conflict\cite{Mayhew1976,blau1977inequality}.
 From a different angle, social control theories argue that dense, heterogeneous populations weaken informal mechanisms that inhibit deviance\cite{wirth1938urbanism,Groff2015}.
 In contrast, subcultural theories propose that larger populations foster the emergence of alternative social norms that can support criminal behavior\cite{fischer1975toward,Fischer1995}.
 Regardless of theoretical framing, the population--crime relationship has been consistently observed, and recent studies have shown that the link is not always proportional; certain offenses, such as theft and violent crime, increase faster than population, exhibiting increasing returns to scale\cite{Bettencourt2007,oliveira2021more}.
 This scaling may reflect not only population size, but also how cities are connected to one another.

 Rather than isolated entities, cities are part of networks of exchange---of goods, people, and ideas---and attract outsiders through economic and social opportunities.
 Early works have recognized that ``singular cities" concentrate inflows from their surroundings, drawing in individuals who may face increased risks of offending or victimization\cite{Gibbs1976,stafford_crime_1980,farley_ecological_1981,farley_suburbanization_1987}.
 This inter-city dependence means that city-level crime analyses ignoring meso- or micro-level relationships risk producing bias\cite{oliveira2017scaling,hipp_cities_2017,hipp_accounting_2021}.
-Likewise, daily inflows in cities create a discrepancy between residential and ambient populations, and neglecting them can distort crime rates\cite{StultsHasbrouck}.
+Likewise, daily inflows in cities create a discrepancy between residential and ambient populations, and neglecting them can distort crime rates\cite{StultsHasbrouck}, a mismatch also evident at finer scales where crime scales with floating populations\cite{caminha_human_2017}.
 To address this distortion, previous works have suggested estimating ambient population and accounting for the number of targets\cite{Boggs1965,Andresen2006,Andresen2011}.
 Yet, despite these methodological advances, prior studies have failed to understand whether and how inter-city connectivity itself relates to the relationship between population size and crime.

 Insights from other domains, however, suggest that city connectivity can significantly shape how urban indicators scale with population.
 In the economy, both national commuting flows\cite{alves_commuting_2021} and global connectivity\cite{yang_inter-city_2024} help explain why some cities exceed GDP predictions based on city size alone.
 Similar effects appear in innovation, where inter-city firm connectivity improves population-based models of patenting activity\cite{liang_intercity_2024}.
 Likewise, in public health, disease incidence across cities scales not only with population but also with the strength of commuting ties\cite{loureiro_impact_2025}.
 Such findings from urban science demonstrate that city connectivity plays a fundamental role in how urban indicators scale---yet this perspective remains unexplored in understanding how crime scales with population.